The final budget of your project depends on many variables.

 The best thing we can do for you is offer our services and expertise in production, recording, mixing and all things audio.

 Beyond that we are always happy to offer advice based on the successes we have seen while making recording for the last decade.
 There are now thankfully many great companies and organisations in Belfast who can offer advice, assistance and expertise in many aspects of the music industry.
-These include The Oh Yeah Music Centre, Help Musicians, Output Belfast, Glasgowbury, Third Bar Artist Development, Music From Ireland, Champion Sound, AVA Festival, Arts Council NI, PPL UK, PRS for Music, PRS Foundation and IMRO
+These include The Oh Yeah Music Centre, Help Musicians, Output Belfast, Glasgowbury, Third Bar Artist Development, Music From Ireland, AVA Festival, Arts Council NI, PPL UK, PRS for Music, PRS Foundation and IMRO